Building Control Forms

 If you need assistance in completing this form, please contact Building Control.

 Please complete the following form and use the Online Calculator to calculate the correct fees.
-After submitting the form you will be taken to the Payments page where you can pay online.
+After submitting the form you will be taken to the Upload Files page, after which you can pay online.

 1. The applicant is the person on whose behalf the work is being carried out, eg the building’s owner.